Alzaww/Data-Analysis-Project-Automobile-Dataset-Analysis/README.md

 - Fuel efficiency is strongly associated with vehicle mechanical characteristics.
 - American vehicles are generally larger, heavier and more powerful than European and Japanese vehicles in this dataset.
 - American vehicles also exhibit greater mechanical diversity.
-- Mechanical PCA reveals a dominant size-and-power axis explaining more than 90% of mechanical variance.
+- Mechanical PCA reveals a dominant **size-and-power axis** explaining more than 90% of mechanical variance.
+- European and Japanese vehicles occupy more similar regions of the mechanical PCA space, while American vehicles show greater dispersion.
 - Fuel-efficient vehicles tend to correspond to lighter and less powerful mechanical configurations.
 - Vehicle weight alone provides substantial predictive information about MPG.
 - Combining several vehicle characteristics improves test performance from **R² = 0.653 to R² = 0.794**.